 - Coach a student through planned and unplanned schedule changes like field trips, fire drills or lockdowns

 This allows instruction of helpful strategies to happen when it is most needed.
-This safe person can also coach a student through planned and unplanned schedule changes like field trips, fire drills or lockdowns.
+This safe person can also coach a student through planned and unplanned schedule changes, such as field trips, fire drills or lockdowns.

 Check out WorryWiseKids.org for more specific accommodations.